Table of contents

 Acoustic emission

-Acoustic emission sensors are recently being used more and more for condition-based monitoring because of many advantages for the early detection of faults.
-But it is not a suitable method for permanent monitoring installations because of its problem of massive data storage requirements due to its operation in high frequency (a few kHz to MHz) and high prices compared to other available solutions on the market.
+Acoustic emission sensors are increasingly being used for condition-based monitoring due to their numerous advantages in early fault detection.
+However, it is not a suitable method for permanent monitoring installations due to its massive data storage requirements, which stem from its high-frequency operation (a few kHz to MHz), and its high prices compared to other available solutions on the market.
 It is also difficult to pinpoint the source of the sounds that the sensors measure.

 Ultrasound testing

-It is a very cost-efficient technology used especially to answer the initial question if a machine is healthy or not.
-Ultrasound detectors normally measure sound pressure waves in the frequency range between 30 kHz to 40 kHz.
+It is a very cost-efficient technology used especially to answer the initial question of whether a machine is healthy or not.
+Ultrasound detectors typically measure sound pressure waves in the frequency range between 30 kHz and 40 kHz.

-Pressure waves are measured using a resonant sensor which transforms waves into a small electrical charge.
-It is normally used hand in hand with vibration monitoring techniques.
-Technicians normally use ultrasound to filter good machines from bad machines and then perform an in-depth vibration analysis of the bad equipment to find the root cause of the issues.
+Pressure waves are measured using a resonant sensor, which transforms waves into a small electrical charge.
+It is typically used alongside vibration monitoring techniques.
+Technicians use ultrasound to filter good machines from bad machines and then perform an in-depth vibration analysis of the bad equipment to find the root cause of the issues.

 Oil analysis